tannerwheeler/math4610/softwareManual/hw3/matsub.md

 **Description/Purpose:** This method will subtract two matrices from each other that have the same dimensions mxn.

-**Input:** The two inputs will be two matrices of dimensions mxn.
+**Input:** The two inputs will be two two dimensional arrays of dimensions mxn.
 The second input will be subtracted from the first input.

-**Output:** The output will be a new matrix that is the subtraction of the two input matrices.
+**Output:** The output will be a new two dimensional array that is the subtraction of the two input arrays.
+The method will return an error if the arrays aren't the same dimensions.

 **Usage/Example:**
 First let's create two matrices `a` and `b` whose dimensions are 3x2 and set there values.